 Department: Disease Biology Research, www.lundbeck.com/global/about-us

 Main task in COSYN: Lundbeck A/S is a drug development company of approximately 5000 employees.
-We have facilities to conduct research covering the entire value chain from basic molecular in vitro studies, over advanced behavioral in vivo studies to full clinical development and marketing of CNS acting drugs.
-They will be involved in optimizing assays developed in COSYN for large scale screening and utilize their capabilities to conduct screening of compound libraries to identify novel drug targets.
-As such, the Lundbeck activities will assist in bridging the COSYN academic efforts with the applications in drug discovery.
+Lundbeck A/S has facilities to conduct research covering the entire value chain from basic molecular in vitro studies, over advanced behavioral in vivo studies to full clinical development and marketing of CNS acting drugs.
+They were involved in optimizing assays developed in COSYN for large scale screening and utilize their capabilities to conduct screening of compound libraries to identify novel drug targets.
+As such, the Lundbeck activities assisted in bridging the COSYN academic efforts with the applications in drug discovery.